A’ja Wilson’s single-season WNBA scoring mark might not last long

 Wilson’s most impressive number may not be her final tally.

-She is shattering the previous scoring average mark set by Diana Taurasi in 2006 of 25.29 points per game.
-Taurasi surpassed the previous record held by Katie Smith of 23.09 points set in 2001.
+She is shattering the previous scoring average mark of 25.29 points per game set by Diana Taurasi in 2006.
+Taurasi surpassed the previous record of 23.09 points set by Katie Smith in 2001.
 Cynthia Cooper set the bar originally with her record of 22.18 points in the WNBA’s inaugural season of 1997.

-Las Vegas’ two-time MVP is averaging 27.31 points and Wilson is on pace to be the first player ever to reach 1,000 points in a single season with the Aces having four games left.
-That’s a 4.5-point improvement per game from her previous best set last season.
+Wilson is averaging 27.31 points and is on pace to be the first player to reach 1,000 points in a single season, with the Aces having four games left.
+That’s a 4.5-point improvement per game from her previous best, set last season.

 “You’re really starting to see a really, really gifted woman come into this maturity stage of not only her life, but basketball career,” Aces Coach Becky Hammon said.
 “She’s not just the best player in the world, she might be the most loved and adored by her teammates.
 I mean, this woman is special.”